LucasGuerraCavalcante/LucasGuerraCavalcante/README.md

 Programming beginner, focused on improving myself every day.

-Currently studying hard TypeScript, Node.Js, and React.
+Currently studying hard TypeScript and Node.Js.

-So far during my journey... 🏃
+So far during my journey...

-> 💼 Intern at Banco do Brasil S.A. ⚙️  Angular, JavaScript and TypeScript (Front-end Development).
+> 💼 Currently -> Intern at Banco do Brasil S.A. ⚙️  Angular, JavaScript and TypeScript (Front-end Development).
  >
-> 💼 Intern at CNPq ⚙️ Python, R and MySQL.
+> 💼 2019 -> Intern at CNPq ⚙️ Python, R and MySQL.
  >
-> 💼 Intern at Receita Federal  ⚙️  Technical support.
+> 💼 2018 -> Intern at Receita Federal  ⚙️  Technical support.
  >
 > 🎓 Computer Science student at UniCEUB.
  >

-And of course, my repositories here on GitHub 👇
+And of course, my repositories here on GitHub

 <!--
 **LucasGuerraCavalcante/LucasGuerraCavalcante** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.